About the Creative Time Summit

-In a moment when social movements are erupting around the world, artists are raising their voices to speak truth to power.
-At Creative Time, we believe that artists are change agents—that they have the ability to affect society for the better.
+Artists have always raised their voices to speak truth to power, and have never been more important than at this moment in history, when social movements are erupting around the world.
+At Creative Time, we believe that artists are truly change agents, with the ability to affect society for the better.